paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

     invalid: Vec<(InvalidDisputeStatementKind, ValidatorIndex, ValidatorSignature)>, }

-// The implication of a dispute for a block containing the candidate. enum BlockImplication {
+// The status of the dispute.
-    // A dispute which is ongoing or has concluded against a candidate
-    // implies that any blocks containing it should be avoided.
-    Avoid,
-    // A dispute which has had supermajority approval is fine to accept.
-    Accept,
+enum DisputeStatus {
+  // Dispute is still active.
+  Active,
+  // Dispute concluded positive (2/3 supermajority) along with what
+  // timestamp it concluded at.
+  ConcludedPositive(Timestamp),
+  // Dispute concluded negative (2/3 supermajority, takes precedence over
+  // positive in the case of many double-votes).
+  ConcludedNegative(Timestamp),
 }

 struct RecentDisputes {
     // sorted by session index and then by candidate hash.
-    disputed: Vec<(SessionIndex, CandidateHash, BlockImplication)>, }
+    disputed: Vec<(SessionIndex, CandidateHash, DisputeStatus)>, }
 ```